Patrice Carteron

-Patrice Carteron (born 30 July 1970) is a French former professional football player who played as a defender.
-He was most recently the manager of Saudi club Al-Ettifaq.
-Some of his previous managerial posts include the Mali national team, TP Mazembe, Al Ahly, Raja CA, Zamalek and Al-Taawon.
+Patrice Carteron (born 30 July 1970) is a French football manager and former player who is the head coach of Qatar Stars League club Umm Salal.
+Some of his previous managerial posts include the Mali national team, Dijon FCO, Al Ahly SC, Umm Salal, Al-Nassr and Al-Ettifaq.
+He played as a defender.

 Coaching career

 Cannes

 In 2007, Carteron took over as manager for AS Cannes, but was replaced by Albert Emon in June 2009.

 Dijon

 On 25 June 2009, Dijon FCO hired the former Cannes coach.
 During his time with Dijon, he got the club promoted to the French top flight.
 On 24 May 2012, he parted company with Dijon, who had been relegated from the top division Ligue 1.

 Mali national team

 on 12 July 2012, he was named as the head coach of Mali, where he led the African nation to a FIFA rank as high as 21.
 Mali also finished third in the African Cup of Nations during his tenure.